protontypes/open-sustainable-technology/docs/BUSINESS.md

 <!--lint ignore awesome-toc awesome-contributing awesome-badge -->
 # Sustainable Business Development

-__Projects and organizations that consider themselves sustainable or environmentally friendly and support sustainable business development.
+__Projects and organizations for sustainable business development.
 Note that the listed entries do not necessarily follow entirely open principles themselves.__

 ## Incubators and Hackathons
 * [Greentown Labs](https://greentownlabs.com/) - Solving the climate crisis through entrepreneurship and collaboration.